Inhaled Corticosteroids Overview and Practice Questions Vector

 27. When are aerosol steroids used in COPD?

-They are used to relieve symptoms or when there is little or no effect on the FEV1.
+They are used to relieve symptoms, especially when there is little or no improvement in FEV1 with bronchodilators.

 28. What does endogenous mean?